 Here, you will find new ways to slow down, reflect, and live more fully in the midst of the whirling pace of life.
-In this space, I’ll share weekly-ish writing and mindfulness prompts, mini-essays, and interviews with writers, teachers, artists, and other wise humans.
-I’ll also host virtual workshops & meetups to help us write, practice mindfulness, and make art in community.
+In this space, I’ll share writing and mindfulness prompts, essays, discussion threads, and interviews with writers, creatives, teachers & practitioners.
+I’ll also host virtual workshops & meet-ups to help us write, practice mindfulness, and make art in community.

-When I experienced postpartum depression and was searching for a way to come back to myself, my therapist recommended I try meditation, something I’d been considering for a decade but just kept putting off.
+When I experienced postpartum depression and anxiety and was searching for a way to come back to myself, my therapist recommended I try meditation, something I’d been considering for a decade but just kept putting off.
 It helped tremendously.
-At the same time, I was writing and teaching writing workshops, and becoming obsessed with the intersections between writing and mindfulness practices.
+It led me into Zen Buddhist practices as well as back to my old Christian contemplative practices.
+I was also writing and teaching writing workshops, and becoming obsessed with the intersections between writing and mindfulness practices.

 This newsletter is for anyone who knows there is more to life than productivity and the shiny surfaces of things—anyone who hears the humming underneath it all and wants to create spacious time on this planet right now.
 I am not a guru.
 I am try to find my way forward and inviting you along for the journey through existential dread toward the light (with a heavy dose of self-deprecating humor and realness).
 Non-meditators and skeptics of various stripes: you are very welcome!